Tagged With_Archive 2008

 Nicky Bird's Question for Seller (2006) playfully explores family photographs and online commerce.
 Using the auction site eBay the artist collected vintage photographs, combined them into a book which was resold on eBay.

-A new book, Gay Interest Beefcake (2008) has been made to join Question for Seller and will be sold in a ten day eBay auction closing at the end of the exhibition's run.
+A new book, Gay Interest Beefcake (2008) has been made to join Question for Seller and will be sold in a ten day eBay auction closing at the end of the Alt-w: New Directions in Scottish Digital Culture exhibition at the CCA in Glasgow.